Chart Color Schemes

 AreaSearch assessment of residential development activity positions Gawler - North among the top 25% of areas assessed nationwide

 Gawler - North has seen approximately 119 new homes approved each year over the past five financial years, totalling 596 homes.
-As of FY26116 approvals have been recorded.
-On average, 1.1 new residents arrive per new home annually between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
-The average construction value for new dwellings is $314,000.
+As of FY26139 approvals have been recorded.
+On average, 1.1 new residents per year arrive for every new home built between FY21 and FY25, indicating a balanced supply and demand market that supports stable conditions.
+The average construction value of new dwellings is $314,000.

-In FY26, there have been $7.1 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to Greater Adelaide, Gawler - North shows 18.0% lower construction activity per person but ranks among the 94th percentile nationally, demonstrating strong developer confidence.
-New building activity consists of 98.0% detached houses and 2.0% townhouses or apartments, preserving the area's low-density nature.
-There are approximately 57 people per dwelling approval, suggesting an expanding market.
+In FY26, there have been $7.1 million in commercial approvals, reflecting the area's predominantly residential nature.
+Compared to Greater Adelaide, Gawler - North has 18.0% lower construction activity per person but ranks among the 94th percentile nationally, demonstrating strong developer confidence despite recent intensification of construction activity.
+New building activity consists of 98.0% detached houses and 2.0% townhouses or apartments, maintaining the area's low-density character and attracting space-seeking buyers.
+There are approximately 57 people per dwelling approval in Gawler - North, suggesting an expanding market.

-Population forecasts indicate Gawler - North will gain 2,010 residents by 2041.
+According to AreaSearch quarterly estimates, the location is projected to gain 2,084 residents by 2041.
 With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development